irfanonk/getir-fe-assignment/README.md

 5. User
    - could display items by price, date, brand, tag and type
    - could search in filters
+   - could add any item to the basket
+   - could increment, decrement item count in basket.

 ## Available Scripts